rass-dev/TechConnect/README.md

 ---

-## Overview
+## Info

 TechConnect is a Laravel-based e-commerce and inventory system designed for electronics and accessories.
-It enables users to browse products, add items to their cart, and place orders with automated email PDF receipts.
+It enables users to browse products, add items to cart, and place orders with automated email PDF receipts.
 Administrators can manage inventory, monitor sales, and generate reports through a centralized dashboard.

 ---